Why is My Fire Alarm Going Off?

 According to the Consumer Product Safety Commission, about 2,000 people die in residential fires every year, mainly from inhaling smoke and deadly gases.
 And it’s these specific fumes that set off smoke detectors.

 However, it’s not just smoke and deadly gases that set off a smoke detector.
-In this article we’ll discuss what exactly sets off a smoke detector, how to stop it, and the proper maintenance of your smoke detectors in order to keep you and your loved ones safe.
+In this article we’ll discuss what can trigger a smoke detector, how to stop it, and the proper maintenance of your smoke detectors in order to keep you and your loved ones safe.

 What Can Trigger a Smoke Detector?
 And How Do You Stop It?